chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/storage/localstorage.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
 # <a name="view-and-edit-local-storage-with-microsoft-edge-devtools"></a>Anzeigen und Bearbeiten des lokalen Speichers mit Microsoft Edge DevTools

-In diesem Handbuch erfahren Sie, wie [Sie Microsoft Edge DevTools][MicrosoftEdgeDevTools] zum Anzeigen, Bearbeiten und Löschen von localStorage-Schlüssel-Wert-Paaren verwenden. [][MDNWindowsLocalStorage]
+In diesem Handbuch wird gezeigt, wie Sie [Microsoft Edge DevTools][MicrosoftEdgeDevTools] zum Anzeigen, Bearbeiten und Löschen von localStorage-Schlüssel-Wert-Paaren verwenden. [][MDNWindowsLocalStorage]

 ## <a name="view-localstorage-keys-and-values"></a>Anzeigen von localStorage-Schlüsseln und -Werten